Tourism in Costa Rica: Educational Opportunities

-Costa Rica is a beautiful country with lots of educational opportunities.
-One opportunity is to learn about the history of oxcarts.
-In 2005, Costa Rica’s oxcarts with beautiful colors and designs were recognized by UNESCO (United Nations Educational, Scientific and Cultural Organization) and declared them to be an Intangible World Heritage.
-You can learn about these oxcarts and how they transformed from symbols of Spanish colonization to a treasured symbol featured in most holidays and celebrations.
+Costa Rica is a offers a variety of educational opportunities.
+In 2005, the country’s oxcarts were recognized by UNESCO as an Intangible Cultural Heritage element.
+The tradition has changed from a symbol of Spanish colonization to a one associated with Costa Rican cultural identity, as seen in the use of oxcarts on holidays and in other celebrations.

 Another educational opportunity is Museo Nacional de Costa Rica.
 This museum will enlighten you on the lifestyle of ancient cultures through artifacts and carvings recovered over time.
 Some of the artifacts show a glimpse of the rituals and celebrations that took place in Costa Rica hundreds of years ago.
-In addition to the artifacts there is information about some of Costa Rica’s political history including involvement in Civil Wars and its well-known Presidents.
+In addition to the artifacts there is information about some of Costa Rica’s political history including involvement in Civil Wars and its well-known presidents.

 Ethical Traveler Destination

 Costa Rica was listed by Ethicaltraver.org in "The Developing World's 10 Best Ethical Destinations" for 2011 and 2012.
-These lists were complied using metrics such as environmental protection, social welfare, and human rights.
+These lists were compiled using metrics such as environmental protection, social welfare, and human rights.

 Costa Rica was absent from the list for several years because World Vision considered the country among the world's most notorious destinations for human trafficking and sexual predators.
 Ethical Traveler included Costa Rica on the 2011 list due to the government's efforts to address the problem.